yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/word_embeddings.md

 ## Word2Vec

 ### The model
 In {ref}`chapter_foundation_word_embedding_SVD_word_embedding`, we introduce a SVD based matrix decomposition method to map one-hot word vector to semantic meaning preserving dense word vector.
 This section, we introduce a neural networ based method.
 The two classical methods, called continuous bags of words (**CBOW**){cite:p}`mikolov2013efficient`  and **Skip-gram** {cite:p}`mikolov2013distributed`.
-Both methods employ a three-layer neural networks [\autoref{ch:neural-network-and-deep-learning:fig:skipgramcbow}], taking a one-hot vector as input and predict the probability of its nearby words.
+Both methods employ a three-layer neural networks [{numref}`chapter_foundation_fig_word_embedding_skipgramcbow`], taking a one-hot vector as input and predict the probability of its nearby words.
 In CBOW, the inputs are surrounding words within a context window of size $c$ and the goal is to predict the central word (same as multi-class classification problems); in Skip-gram, the input is the single central word and the goal is to predict its surrounding words within a context window.

 Denote a sequence of words $w_1, w_2, ..., w_T$ (represented as integer indices) in a text, the objective of a Skip-gram model is to maximize the likelihood of observing the occurrence of its surrounding words within a context window of size $c$, given by